Osmosis is the diffusion of water molecules from a low concentration solution to a high concentration solution, across a partially permeable membrane.

 Plants require water in order to photosynthesise.
-The roots of a plant contain root hair cells which are specialised cells that increase the surface area of the cells for maximum absorption of water by osmosis.
+The roots of a plant contain root hair cells, which are specialised cells that increase the surface area for maximum absorption of water by osmosis.
 In pure water, plant cells will take in water via osmosis and become firm or turgid.
-In a concentrated solution (not much water present) the cell loses water and starts to shrink and becomes flaccid.
+In a concentrated solution (not much water present), the cell loses water and starts to shrink and becomes flaccid.

 Calculations Involving Osmosis

 Osmosis can be demonstrated using cubes of potatoes of roughly the same mass.
-Placing the cubes in different concentrations of sugar solutions the cubes might gain or lose mass, or may even stay the same mass.
+By placing the cubes in different concentrations of sugar solutions, the cubes might gain or lose mass, or might even stay the same mass.